pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/separate-query-from-modifier.md

 Select name of "findCriminalAndAlert"

-#|en| Let's look at <i>Separate Query from Modifier</i> refactoring using a security system class as our example.
+#|en| Let's look at *Separate Query from Modifier*  refactoring using a security system class as our example.
 The class has a method that tells us the name of a violator and sends a warning.